minios-linux/docs/Building-MiniOS.md

 The **`10-example/`** module serves as a template for creating new modules.
 It contains:

 - A complete `packages.list` with conditional markers examples
-- A basic `install` script showing proper condinaut usage
+- A basic `install` script showing proper condinapt usage
 - Example `rootcopy-install/` and `rootcopy-postinstall/` directories
 - Documentation comments explaining each component